 Solving the BI Challenge

-When it comes to turning data into business intelligence, we like the capabilities we’re seeing from Microsoft’s PowerBI.
+When it comes to turning data into business intelligence, we like the capabilities we’re seeing from Microsoft’s PowerBI application.
 It has a powerful (no pun intended) set of tools to help companies analyze their data, get instant answers to their queries with user-friendly dashboards accessible on every device.

 Here’s a few things we like about PowerBI: